 As a toddler I called them “West Virginia potatoes.”
 They could be red potatoes or common white ones, but whatever the variety, I would wolf down boiled potatoes whenever we visited Wetzel County.
-At home in Ohio, I was a picky child.
+At home in Ohio however, I was a picky child.
 I loved potatoes mashed or fried, or mashed and fried — shaped into a patty that Mom called a “potato cake.”
-But when presented with a plain boiled potato, I often left it untouched on my plate.
+I loved my mother’s version of potato soup and like every kid, homemade French fries, deep fried in oil, were a delightful treat.
+But when presented with a plain, easy to prepare, boiled potato, I often left it untouched on my plate.

 My mother tried everything to get me to eat her boiled potatoes.
 She cooked them no different than her mother did.
 It was a boiled potato after all.
 Cooking it was not a difficult skill to master.
-Why would her child eat her mother’s boiled potatoes but not her own?
-It wasn’t the water.
-I’d eat Ohio boiled potatoes if my Grandmother was there to cook them.
-Was there something different about the variety of potatoes Grandpa and Grandma grew that my pre-school palate could taste?
+Why would I eat lots of boiled potatoes at my Grandma’s dinner table in Smithfield, but not eat them when we were at home in Ohio?

 My mother puzzled over the question.
 Was there something different that my pre-school palate could taste, about the variety of potatoes Grandpa and Grandma grew and those that came from our local supermarket?